abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kind.md

 ## How to connect ?

-The install bash script forward the tcp port 30443 to the router pod port tcp 80
+The install bash script forwards TCP port 30443 to the router pod's TCP port 80

 `kubectl port-forward router-od-647b77455d-nk677 --address 0.0.0.0 30443:80 -n abcdesktop`